esyede/rakit/packages/docs/data/image.md

 ### Watermark

 In addition to cutting and rotating images, you can also add a watermark to the image.
-The watermark will be placed in the bottom right corner by default:
+The watermark will be placed in the bottom right corner (10 pixels from the edges):

 ```php
 $image->watermark('assets/images/watermark.png');
 ```

-> This method supports watermark images with transparency (PNG with alpha channel).
+> Watermark images can be JPG, PNG or GIF.
+PNG images with transparency (alpha channel) are supported.

 <a id="image-effects"></a>